kyle-tennison/Pyrite/README.md

 5. Using numpy's `linalg` module, Pyrite sets up the finite element equation and solves for unknown nodal forces and displacements.
 6. The solution is plotted next to the initial model using matplotlib.

+## Examples

+This repo contains two examples in the `examples/` dir.

 ## Limitations

 - Python is slow, and moderately large models will solve very slowly.
 Pyrite is a prototype for a much more performant solver I am planning to build in Rust.